Esri/hub.js/packages/common/src/search/docs/README.md

 # Hub Search Internals

-`hubSearch` is the main search function for hub.js.
-This replaces all previous search implementations and unifies searching for Items, Groups and Users, as well as handling enrichments, and conversion into `IHubSearchResult` objects.
-All three of these "entity types" use the same `FilterGroup` based query structure, which can then be serilized and executed against either the Portal API or the Hub Api.
+`hubSearch` is the main search function for hub.js, and can execute a search against either the Hub API or the Portal API.
+This will replace previous search implementations and unifies searching for Items, Groups and Users, as well as handling enrichments, and conversion into `IHubSearchResult` objects.
+All of these "entity types" use the same `FilterGroup` based query structure, which can then be serilized and executed against either api.

 **Note** in the future, `hubSearch` will support Events, Posts, and (likely) Telemetry